-No matter what hobbies you may be interested in, there are plenty of events in Nacogdoches to keep you entertained.
+No matter what hobbies you may be interested in, there are plenty of events in Nacogdoches to entertain you.

 If you are up for some music, history, food, parades, arts, and pie-eating contests, Nacogdoches is the perfect location.
-You can enjoy these sorts of activities (and more) throughout September until the end of the year.
+You can enjoy these sorts of activities (and more) from September until the year’s end.

 The town of Nacogdoches is considered to be the oldest town, founded by Don Antonio Gil Y’Barbo in the late 16th century.
 With so many people and cultures that have passed through the town, the town is filled to the brim with history and stories to share with the world.
 To celebrate the heritage of this town is also to educate the locals, visitors, and generations to come.